This article applies to all TeamViewer users.

 💡Hint: Only allow persons you trust to remote control your device.
 Never give people you do not know or trust your TeamViewer ID nor password.
 We advise TeamViewer users to be careful with unsolicited phone calls and to not grant access to your PC to anyone you do not know or trust.

-If you would like to change the random password manually you can hover with the mouse over the password field and a circle-arrow appears.
-Click the arrow to choose between the following options:
+Change Random Password: If you would like to change the random password, hover your mouse over the password field; a circle-arrow ( ⟲ ) will appear.
+Click this to auto-generate a new random password.

 The random password can also be shown in the legacy QuickSupport applications which are working with a TeamViewer ID and a password instead of a service case number: